apache/spark/docs/apache-airflow/installation.rst

 ``constraints-master``, ``constraints-2-0`` and ``constraints-1-10`` orphan branches and then we create tag for each released version e.g. ``constraints-2.0.1``.
 This way, when we keep a tested and working set of dependencies.

-Those "known-to-be-working" constraints are per major/minor python version.
+Those "known-to-be-working" constraints are per major/minor Python version.
 You can use them as constraint files when installing Airflow from PyPI.
-Note that you have to specify correct Airflow version and python versions in the URL.
+Note that you have to specify correct Airflow version and Python versions in the URL.

 You can create the URL to the file substituting the variables in the template below.